thatvineyard/arduino-led-cluster/README.md

 to run with certain parameters and if it equals the id of the arduino, it will be selected.
 These are a lot less flexible and are essentially included to allow for curves and circles without massive regexs.

+We have added OR and AND functionality to the regex.
+The order of operations is OR first, then AND.

 **Example:**